jeff4/a7/src/pages/posts/21-chap6-notes.md

 	* Even if a hidden unit is non-differentiable sometimes, that only occurs in realtively small parts of its domain. i.e., Hidden units that are note differentiable are usually non-differentiable at only a small number of points.
 * In general, a function g(z) has a left derivative defined by the slope of the function immediately to the left of z aka *g'<sub>left</sub>(x)*; and the right derivative defined by the slope of the function immediately to the right of z aka *g'<sub>right</sub>(x)*.
 	* A function is differentiable at z only iff both the left derivative and right derivative are defined and are equal to each other.
+* The functions used in the context of neural networks usually have defined left derivatives and defined right derivatives.
+So even though there is a "kink" at z = 0 making the function not smooth and differentiable at z = 0, g(z) *is* differentiable to the left of z = 0 and to the right of z = 0.
+	* In the example of the softmax activation function g(z)--aka **g(z) = max{0,z}**-- the left derivative *g'<sub>left</sub>'(x)=0* at z=0 and the right derivative *g'<sub>right</sub>(x)=1* at z=0.
+	* **Software implementations of ANN training usually return *one* of the one-sided derivatives rather than reporting that the derivative is undefined or erroring out.** aka, *g'(x)=0* or *g'(x)=1*.
+* p.186-187 Some theoretical justifications.
+But the bottom line: totally ok to ignore the nondifferentiability of hidden unit activations and pragmatically implement as effectively differentiating cleanly at z=0.

+##### 6.3.1 ReLUs and their generalizations

+* p.187 ReLUs are easy to optimize because they are so similar to linear units.
+Again, the only difference between a vanilla linear unit and a ReLU is that a ReLU outputs 0 across half its domain.
+* This means that derivatives through a ReLU **remain large whenever the unit is active**.
+* Also, the gradients are not only large but *consistent*.
+* The 2nd derivative *g''(x)* of the rectifying operation is 0 almost everywhere and the derviative of the rectifying operation is 1 everywhere teh unit is active.
+	* This means that the gradient direction is far more useful for learning than it would be with activation functions which might introduce 2nd-order effects.
+* ReLUs are typically accept vectors with an affine line (aka has a bias *b* such that it does not cross the origin). **h** = **g(**`W`<sup>transpose</sup>x&#8407; + b&#8407;**)**
+* When initializing the parameters of an affine transformations, it can be good practice to set all the biases *b* to a small positive value, such as 0.1.
+	* Doing so makes it more likely that the ReLUs will have some initial activation for most inputs to the training set and will allow derivatives to pass through.

+##### Generalizations from the vanilla ReLU
+* p.187